 “[This] is likely to require a significant strengthening of the National Determined Contributions [to Paris] at the first opportunity in 2020” in order to prepare for the risk that the planet’s warming may jump up quickly after all.
 They also suggest that the world needs to “hedge against the risks of… economic, technical or political impediments.”

 One huge additional caveat is necessary here: This is just one study, and science is an emergent truth decided by consensus.
-If this study is wrong and the others were right, it means that most of the world has just seven years or so to drastically cut our GHGs before the 1.5°C limit is breached.
+If this study is wrong and the others were right, it means that, at present, the world has fewer than five years to drastically cut its GHGs before the 1.5°C limit is breached.

 Either way, it’s best not to be complacent.
 Act now or die – that’s the harsh reality of climate change, which one French environmental minister described as a future “serial killer”.